-The next Young Königswinter Conference will take place from 15 to 19 July 2020 in Berlin.
-Applications are open until March 31st, 2020.
+The next Young Königswinter Conference will take place online on 16 July 2020.
+Applications are now closed.

 „It was an extraordinary crash course that I don’t think could be bettered.
 In a week, I learned more than I could have discovered in the grandest library or on the most luxurious of holidays.“ (British participant)